 So if you are a business owner, marketing creative or looking to get into 360 content creation.
 Feel free to contact us and speak to a 360 professional that not only knows what they are doing but also use the right equipment.

 Are there any other issues we left off the list when comparing 360 smartphone photos vs?
-Have you ever tried to create a 360 photo using your smartphone?
-Let us know your thoughts and join the discussion down below 🙂
+Have you ever tried to create 360 photos using your smartphone or do you have any examples of your 360 smartphone photos?
+If you have ever tried to take 360 smartphone photos what phone did you use and why?
+Let us know your thoughts and join the discussion down below 🙂 360 smartphone photos

 Dimitri is the founder of Simply 360, which specialises in creating immersive, interactive and engaging 360 / VR virtual tours, AR integration and marketing consultancy.
 He has worked in the digital marketing industry for over 15 years and has a passion for creating virtual tours with a key focus in strategic implementation.